Private, local-first AI runtime

 Pool the GPUs already sitting in the office into one fabric, run bigger models than any single box could, and skip the per-seat cloud bill.

-Private beta
+Public beta

 Run a piece of it today.

-Get the MFabric beta →
+Get the MFabric beta → Get release updates

 Local install · runs on your network · your data never leaves it